 Yes, you can always start an investment for your son.
 It is understood that your son being a minor may not be having a PAN card.
 You can submit his birth identification proof.
 But remember as a guardian it is mandatory that you need to have your KYC done.
 Also it is advisable to have a bank account in your son’s name with you as a guardian.
 As far as the investment is concerned an SIP for long term is best suited for your son.
 Generally, we suggest equity oriented funds for young investors who mostly have a high risk taking capability.
 You could invest in a diversified equity fund that will help you generate long term capital appreciation for your son.

 Subbu`s Solution is authored by I. V. Subramaniam.
 I. V. Subramaniam is a director of Quantum Asset Management Company Private Limited.
-The responses expressed here are the personal view of the author.
 The responses expressed here are strictly for information and explanation purpose only.
 The responses are meant for general reading purpose and not to be considered as an investment advice / recommendation.
 The responses are not intended to be an offer or solicitation for the purchase or sale of any financial product or instrument or units of the Mutual Fund.
 Readers are advised to seek independent professional advice and arrive at an informed investment decision before making any investments.
 The Sponsor, The Investment Manager, The Trustee, their respective directors, employees, affiliates or representatives shall not be liable for any direct, indirect, special, incidental, consequential, punitive or exemplary damages, including lost profits arising in any way from the information contained in the responses.